-Twelve schools bombed, burned, in northern Pakistan
+Twelve schools bombed, burned in northern Pakistan

 “You know well who is doing these types of acts and what their motives are,” the officer told Reuters by phone.
 He said the residents had a history of opposing girl education, but the government recently helped build girls schools there.

+Pakistan’s prime minister-in-waiting, former cricketer Imran Khan, condemned the “shocking” attacks on schools.

+“This is unacceptable (and) we will ensure security for schools as we are committed to focusing on education,” tweeted Khan, who won last week’s general election and said on Friday he had enough support in parliament to form the next government.

-In 2012, the Taliban shot and critically wounded Nobel prize winner Malala Yousafzai, known for her girls’ education advocacy in northern Swat valley.
+In 2012, the Pakistani Taliban shot and critically wounded Nobel prize winner Malala Yousafzai, known for her girls’ education advocacy in northern Swat valley.

 Her father Ziauddin Yousafzai condemned the school attacks.
 “We have to provide the same sanctity to our schools and educational institutions as we do to mosques, temples and churches,” he tweeted on Friday.